cbtham/rhoai-genai-workshop/docs/readme-workshop.md

 ### Prerequisites for environment

 An OpenShift cluster that have OpenShift AI with Nvidia GPU.
-- For Red Hatters, provision a demo environment from the demo catalog.
+- For Red Hatters, provision a demo environment from the demo catalog, ie. RHOAI on OCP on AWS with NVIDIA GPUs.
 - For attendees, this is already setup for you.

 ## Purpose